Chethz/Docker_Section6_DockerCompose/Readme.txt

-To run the application run "docker-compose up in the root folder.
+To run the application run "docker-compose up" in the root folder.